arc53/llm-price-compass/README.md

 </div>

-This project aim at collecting benchmark data from different gpu on different clouds/providers and comparing it to fixed per token costs from other providers.
-This project will help you choose right gpu, cloud, provider for the model of your choice.
+This project aims to collect benchmark data from different GPUs on various clouds/providers and compare it to fixed per token costs from other providers.
+By utilizing our platform, you can make informed decisions on cost-effective LLM options, affordable language models, and efficient LLM GPU selections.

+Our comprehensive **LLM Price Comparison** tool empowers users to evaluate multiple AI models and provides insights into AI model pricing guides.
+This project will help you choose the right GPU and cloud provider for the model of your choice—facilitating GPU inference and LLM GPU benchmarks.

 <div align="center">
   <a href="https://compass.arc53.com/">Dashboard </a>